adhishluitel/Data-Mining-ECO395M-/HW3_final.md

     ## [1] 8.280551

 Here is the summary of our boosting model which shows the relative influences of all variables.
-It appears to be 'cluster\_rent', 'size', 'leasing\_rate' are three most influential variables on our dependent variable.
-This result is similar with previous results that we've seen above, but the third influential variable is slightly different, too.
+It appears to be ‘cluster\_rent’, ‘size’, ‘leasing\_rate’ are three most influential variables on our dependent variable.
+This result is similar with previous results that we’ve seen above, but the third influential variable is slightly different, too.

     summary(model5_train)